Implementation of Safety Management System

 Assess risk for Identification of the main risks

-In addition to risk assessment by departments where risks have emerged, the Corporate Safety and Security Division assesses hazards within the Group using ERC to detect potential risks as early as possible.
+We determine the severity of consequences and the probability of occurrence, assess the acceptability of the risk level and examine the need to take action.
+In addition to risk assessment by departments where risks have emerged, the Corporate Safety and Security Division assesses hazards within the Group using Event Risk Classification (ERC) to detect potential risks as early as possible.

 ■ Risk assessment by Event Risk Classification (ERC)

-Events are assessed from the viewpoint of the severity of hazardous events and the effectiveness of current control mechanisms (safety barriers) in order to strengthen proactive prevention of accidents.
-We also monitor the trend of concentration and likelihood of events by scoring the risks and plotting them in each field for a certain period of time.
+Events are assessed from the viewpoint of the likelihood of hazardous events and the effectiveness of current control mechanisms (safety barriers) in order to strengthen proactive prevention of accidents.
+We also monitor the trend of concentration and frequency of events by scoring the risks and plotting them in each field for a certain period of time.
 When the cumulative score exceeds the threshold, we identify the safety issue and take mitigation measures, as necessary.

 Establish measures